An Invitation to DANCE

 Information on the project

-Noud Heerkens: ‘Even as a child, I observed the facial expressions and postures of the people around me from a distance.
-This usually came from a sense of insecurity.
-I was hoping to find out what people really thought, so I’d be prepared for what was to come.
-This fascination for the body and what the body can tell stayed with me.
-Not just in my dance films, but in my experimental projects and fiction films as well.’
+Noud Heerkens: 'At a young age, I started observing the facial expressions and body language of people around me.
+I hoped that it would reveal what people truly thought, so I could prepare for what was to come.
+The fascination with the body and what a body can tell, stuck with me.
+Not only through my dance films, but also through my experimental work and fiction films.'

 Loïc Perela: ‘I aim for the choreography to become merely the carrier of something greater: a sense of shared experience between human beings, being both the performers and the audience members.’